Administrative, Clerical, Support, Education and Training, Health

 Title: Accreditation Administrator

-Department: Department of Sponsoring Institutions and CLER Program
+Department: Department of Accreditation, Recognition, and Field Activities

 Work Schedule: Full Time

-The Accreditation Administrator supports the work of multiple Review Committees in their review and accreditation of graduate medical education (GME) programs.
-The Accreditation Administrator is responsible for coordinating interim program requests; serving as a resource to GME program staff members and residents/fellows on accreditation issues; and supporting Review Committee administrative activities.
-Successful performance of the job duties requires comprehension of accreditation policies and procedures, the ability to recognize and use precedents, attention to detail, and responsiveness.
+The Administrator supports the work of multiple Review Committees in their review and accreditation of graduate medical education (GME) programs.
+The Administrator is responsible for coordinating the various aspects of committee meetings logistics and activities, compiling the materials and records needed to review and track accreditation, performing follow-up on committee decisions, and serving as a first-line resource to GME program staff members and residents/fellows.
+Successful performance of the job duties requires the ability to work with minimal supervision, comprehension of accreditation requirements and ACGME policies and procedures, strong attention to detail, and the ability to manage multiple tasks and deadlines concurrently.

 Primary Duties and Responsibilities